ethereumclassic/ethereumclassic.github.io/docs/translate.md

 ---

-From here, repository maintainers will review your pull reuqest and merge your changes.
+From here, repository maintainers will review your pull request and merge your changes.

 Thank you!